hitmands/angular-hitmands-auth/README.md

 ```

 ##<a name="module-service-logout"></a> AuthService.logout
-This method performs a **$http POST request** to routes.logout, remove the AuthCurrentUser Object and triggers the 'hitmands.auth:logout.success' or 'hitmands.auth:logout.error' angular event.
+This method performs a **$http POST request** to routes.logout, removes the AuthCurrentUser Object and triggers the 'hitmands.auth:logout.success' or 'hitmands.auth:logout.error' angular event.
 This method is also invoked by [logout directive](#module-directives-logout).
 Returns `{Promise}`.

 ```javascript